I want to discuss three simple words that can change your perspective and possibly your community. Discover. Create. Connect

 To Discover-is to find something or someone unexpectedly.
 When is the last time you discovered something new?

 Kids are great at discovering things.
 Kids are curious aren’t they?
 They love to explore and go on adventures.
 Those adventures might take them to a far away destination pretending to be a pirate searching for gold or it might take them to an underground secret superhero cave.
 And sometimes they discover shiny rocks along the beach covered by the sand.
-But whether a child is discovering a make believe world or beauty or lands have to offer, that child is continuously discovering new things.
+But whether a child is discovering a make believe world or beauty the lands have to offer, that child is continuously discovering new things.

 Kids have their eyes open, ears alert and mind on the ready.
 They are always looking to find something unexpected.

 When I was a skinny, awkward 12 year old, I took an adventure (and quite a big one).
 I headed to West Virginia with a group of girl scouts on a Spelunking trip.
 We hiked through a cow pasture and into the underground caves to go spelunking.
-Remember those caves we conjure up are kids?
+Remember those caves we conjure up as kids?
 Yep, I found those caves and while there weren’t any superheros I was awe struck.

 One minute we entered a part of the cave that seemed to reach to the heavens (well at least 3 stories high) and as we went further into the cave the walls seemed to close in on us, as if the cave was living.
 My imagination was conjuring up all sorts of creatures I dreamt up as a child.